marton-demeter/isi-hackathon-2018/readme.md

 ### Responsive Design

-The website works well in both dekstop and mobile web environments.
+The website works well in both desktop and mobile web environments.